R-cee/flight-data-pipeline/README.md

 Overview

   This project is a local microservices-based data processing system built to handle batch ingestion, processing, and delivery of flight data.
-It demonstrates a modular, scalable, and maintainable architecture using Docker container, Airflow orchestration, and REST APIs.
+It demonstrates a modular, scalable, and maintainable architecture using Docker containers, Airflow orchestration, and REST APIs.

   It performs ETL on raw flight data, aggregates CO2 emissions per route by quarter and year, and exposes the aggregated data via a REST API or downloadable CSV file.